FDA weighs oversight changes after formula, Juul troubles

 But those efforts have been eclipsed by newer controversies, including political outrage over the formula shortage, which has forced the U.S. to airlift millions of containers of formula from Europe.
 Recently, the FDA said it would help foreign manufacturers stay on the U.S. market for the long term, in an effort to diversify the formula supply here.

 Califf previously predicted the formula shortage could last until July.
-He said Tuesday that retail data show that supplies have improved due to increases in both U.S. production and imports.
+He said Tuesday that retail data show that supplies have improved with increases in both U.S. production and imports.

 “What you’re going to see is a gradual climbing out of the current situation as more and more formula becomes available,” Califf said.

-In May, Califf testified before Congress about missteps that slowed the agency’s response to contamination problems at the Michigan formula plant.
-While many happened before Califf started on the job, he struggled to explain who was ultimately responsible for food safety within FDA’s bureaucracy.
+In May, Califf testified before Congress about missteps that slowed the agency’s response to contamination problems at the Michigan formula plant that triggered the shortage.
+While many of the problems happened before Califf started on the job, he struggled to explain who was ultimately responsible for food safety within FDA’s bureaucracy.

 FDA’s food program has a byzantine leadership structure in which there is a director for food and a separate deputy commissioner for “food policy and response.”
 The deputy commissioner has more of a safety focus, but has no direct authority over food center staff nor regional personnel who inspect plants.